 Dialectical Behavior Therapy (DBT) is a form of Cognitive Behavioral Therapy that was originally developed to treat individuals who were chronically suicidal and had borderline personality disorder.
 The National Institute of Mental Health reports that as many as 80 percent of people suffering from BPD have suicidal tendencies.
 According to the National Alliance on Mental Illness, psychologist Marsha Linehan used her own experience with borderline personality disorder to develop DBT.
 Dialectical Behavior Therapy is now commonly used to treat the population for whom it was developed, as well as to treat those who are suffering from substance use disorder, post-traumatic stress disorder, depression, and eating disorders.

-Validation: The Foundation of DBT
+DBT Validation: The Foundation

 Dialectical Behavioral Therapy differs from traditional Cognitive Behavioral Therapy in its focus on validation, which occurs when the therapist helps the client accept uncomfortable thoughts, behaviors, and feelings instead of fighting against them.
 Once the client validates a thought, behavior, or feeling, the idea of changing it is no longer overwhelming or seemingly impossible.
 DBT helps clients experience a gradual transformation, and “dialectics” refers to Dr. Linehan’s original goal of finding the balance between acceptance and change.
 Once clients find that balance, they can develop the coping skills needed to combat the symptoms of their illness that are most disabling.